secrethub/secrethub-xgo/README.md

 # SecretHub XGO

-SecretHub - XGO wraps the `secrethub-go` client with cgo exported functions so it can be called form other languages, e.g. C, C#, Python, Ruby, NodeJS, and Java.
-To generate the code that will then be wrapped in the library used by a certian programming language, we use `swig`.
+SecretHub - XGO wraps the `secrethub-go` client with cgo exported functions and compiles them into a shared library.
+SWIG is then used to generate clients that allow calling these functions from other languages, e.g. C#, Java, NodeJS, PHP, Python and Ruby.

 ## Roadmap